 Branch supervisors and other authorities

-(1) 'Significant branch' of an insurance or reinsurance undertaking, as referred to in Article 248(3) of Directive 2009/138/EC, shall be defined as a branch of an insurance or reinsurance undertakings for which at least one of the following conditions is met:
+1. For the purposes of Article 248(3) of Directive 2009/138/EC, 'significant branch' of an insurance or reinsurance undertaking shall mean a branch of an insurance or reinsurance undertaking for which at least one of the following conditions is met:

 (a) the annual gross written premium of the branch exceeds 5 % of the annual gross written premium of the group, measured with reference to the last available consolidated financial statements of the group;

-(b) the annual gross written premium of the branch exceeds 5 % of annual gross written premiums for the life activity, the non-life activity, or both where the host Member States is the Member State in which the risk is situated, measured with reference to the last available financial statements.
+(b) the annual gross written premium of the branch exceeds 5 % of annual gross written premiums for the life activity, the non-life activity, or both where the host Member State is the Member State in which the risk is situated, measured with reference to the last available financial statements.

 Upon its own initiative or following a reasoned request from the supervisory authority responsible for the supervision of that branch, the group supervisor shall consider as a 'significant branch' any branch of an insurance or reinsurance undertaking which meets the conditions in points (a) and (b).

-(2) Upon its own initiative or following a reasoned request from the relevant supervisory authority, and where it considers appropriate to enhance the efficient exchange of information and to facilitate the exercise of group supervision the group supervisor may, after consultation with the other supervisory authorities in the college, invite the following authorities to be involved in any relevant activity of the college of supervisors:
+2. Upon its own initiative or following a reasoned request from one of the supervisory authorities referred to in points (a) to (f), and where it considers appropriate to enhance the efficient exchange of information and to facilitate the exercise of group supervision, the group supervisor may, after consultation with the other supervisory authorities in the college of supervisors, invite the following authorities to participate in any relevant activity of the college of supervisors:

 (a) the supervisory authorities responsible for the supervision of any branch of an insurance or reinsurance undertaking, which does not meet one of the conditions referred to in paragraph 1, but which effectively constitutes a significant part of the activity of the group or of the insurance market of the Member State in which the risk of the branch is situated;